yehudasa/rgw-object-broker/README.md

 ### What It Does
 This broker implements OpenServiceBroker methods for creating, connecting to, and destroying object buckets.
-- For each new Service Instance, a new, unquiely named bucket is created.
+- For each new Service Instance, a new, uniquely named bucket is created.
 - For each new Service Instance Credential, a Secret is generated with the coordinates and credentials of the Service Instance's associated bucket.
 - Deleting a Service Instance destroys the associated bucket.
 - Deleting a Service Instance Credential deletes the secret.
 Nothing is done on the broker side.
 This is because the broker does not perform any actions on Bind, so there is nothing to undo.

+### Limitations

+// TODO

 ## Installation